 Read Also: Tips to Buy a Car in Nigeria (5 Simple Tips)

-How to save to buy a car in Nigeria
+Steps on how to save money to buy a car in Nigeria.

 1. Decide Car Brand/YOP to Buy